kushaldas/pym/docs/classes.rst

      'sudo': True,
      'uid': 1000}

-All the attrbutes we defined via `self` in the `__init__` method, are stored in the `__dict__` dictionary inside of each instance.
-When we try access any of these attributes, Python first look at this dictionary of the object, and then also in the `__dict__` of the class itself.
+All the attributes we defined via `self` in the `__init__` method, are stored in the `__dict__` dictionary inside of each instance.
+When we try access any of these attributes, Python first looks at this dictionary of the object, and then also in the `__dict__` of the class itself.

 ::